 - All traffic enters the school through the main driveway (between the Valvoline shop and Four Brothers Pizzeria).
-Traffic is one-way and exits through the driveway adjacent to the WNC Barbell Gym. - For 2017-2018, we have extended the road, creating three separate Pick-Up Zones.
-See below section for details on which road to use for your student. - For afternoon pick-up, please form three (3) lanes of traffic.
+Traffic is one-way and exits through the driveway adjacent to the WNC Barbell Gym. - To start the 2018-2019 school year, we will be using three Pick Up Zones.
+Our traffic pattern will change as construction begins on campus; we will update families about coming changes throughout construction.

+See below section for details on which road to use for your student.

-- The far right lane is for grades 5 and 6, 11 and 12.
-Traffic in the right lanes will merge into one lane when it turns the corner (at the cones). - The middle lane is for grades 7 and 9 and 10.
-Traffic will merge to one lane when it turns the corner to enter the Drop-Off/Pick-Up Zone. - The far left lane is for 8th grade.
-Traffic will NOT merge with other lanes- it will continue on the road extension to the 8th grade Pick-Up Zone. - Speed limit on campus is 10 miles per hour. - The Drop-Off/Pick-Up Zone is a Cell-Phone Free zone.
+- o For afternoon pick-up, please form three (3) lanes of traffic. - The far right lane is for grades 5 and 6, 11 and 12.
+Traffic in the right lanes will merge into one lane when it turns the corner (at the cones).

+- The middle lane is for grades 7 and 10.
+Traffic will merge to one lane when it turns the corner to enter the Drop-Off/Pick-Up Zone. - The far left lane is for 8th and 9th grade; this lane may also be used for grades 7, and 10 if needed (you will merge right to pick up in front of Einstein building).
+If you are picking up for 8th or 9th grade, do NOT merge with other lanes- continue on the road extension to the 8th and 9th grade Pick-Up Zone. - Speed limit on campus is 10 miles per hour. - The Drop-Off/Pick-Up Zone is a Cell-Phone Free zone.
 Please demonstrate concern for the safety of our students and staff by turning your phone off in this zone! - Pull to the FRONT of the Drop-Off/Pick-Up Zone.
 Students will walk along the sidewalk to their car.
 Do not stop at the beginning or middle of the zone. - Do not arrive prior to 3:00 pm for pick up for middle school, or before 3:30 pm for high school.
 Early arrivers may be asked to park or to continue moving through the traffic pattern to avoid traffic backups.